-The literature is replete with examples of contradictions and discordance between animal and human effects, including many cases in which promising animal results have failed to translate to clinically significant efficacy in humans.
+"The literature is replete with examples of contradictions and discordance between animal and human effects, including many cases in which promising animal results have failed to translate to clinically significant efficacy in humans.
 This is particularly true in some therapeutic areas such as neurodegenerative, psychiatric, and central nervous system diseases, as well as sepsis and inflammatory diseases.

 These complexities inherent in translational research present an important opportunity for exploring novel approaches that successfully and efficiently yield outcomes as proximal as possible to eventual human benefit.
 Supported by several illustrative examples encountered in our drug repurposing program, we propose herein an approach for assessing when it is appropriate to conduct the "last experiment first," that is, progressing directly to human investigations when animal work would likely fail to provide data appropriate for translation into human applications of interest.
-This represents a significant - and we suggest, avoidable - barrier to drug introduction.
+This represents a significant - and we suggest, avoidable - barrier to drug introduction."32

-The shift in consensus away from the use of animals in experimentation can be observed in a number of arenas, including in publications documenting the limited predictive value of experiments on animals, in the increased awareness of animal cognition and sentience, and in the fast-eroding public support for animal studies.
-For example, The Turkish Journal of Gastroenterology - the journal of the Turkish Society of Gastroenterology - officially banned the publication of studies involving experiments on animal from its pages.
-Journal editor Dr Hakan Şentürk wrote that the new policy represents "growing concern about the lack of applicability of animal research to humans".
-He further commented, "When we recognize that the reliance on inherently flawed animal models of human disease are largely responsible for clinical failure ... it does not make sense to continue to promote this practice. ...
+The shifting consensus away from the use of animals in experimentation can be observed in a number of arenas, including in publications documenting the limited predictive value of experiments on animals,33 in the increased awareness of animal cognition and sentience,34 and in the fasteroding public support for animal studies.35 For example, The Turkish Journal of Gastroenterology - the journal of the Turkish Society of Gastroenterology - officially banned the publication of studies involving experiments on animal from its pages.
+Journal editor Dr Hakan Şentürk wrote that the new policy represents for substantial growth in the science and technology sectors and for faster return on investment in drug research and development.37 An evolution of research funding priorities towards human-relevant methods will get treatments to the patients who need them more safely and likely in less time.38 As public funding for research is limited, reliance on animals is impeding research that is more likely to lead to effective medications and cures.

+"growing concern about the lack of applicability of animal research to humans".36 He further commented, "When we recognize that the reliance on inherently flawed animal models of human disease are largely responsible for clinical failure ... it does not make sense to continue to promote this practice. ...
 Human-relevant approaches should be more aggressively developed and utilized instead."